Diamond Tree, Western Australia

 Diamond Tree is a rural locality of the Shire of Manjimup in the South West region of Western Australia.
 The South Western Highway forms the eastern border of the locality while the Vasse Highway forms its south-eastern one.
-Parts of the Sir James Mitchell National Park is also located within Diamond Tree.
+Parts of the Sir James Mitchell National Park are also located within Diamond Tree.

 The heritage listed Diamond Tree, with its former fire lookout tower, is located in the north-east of the locality.
 It was used as a fire lookout from 1940 to 1974, with the lookout at a height of 54 m.

 The locality of Diamond Tree is located on the traditional land of the Bibulman people of the Noongar nation.

 The locality was a stop on the Northcliffe branch railway.